Notnaton/kokorofile/README.md

 - GPU version is sufficient only for Linux and Windows. macOS works with GPU by default.
 - You can see the used execution provider by enabling debug log with `--debug` option.
 - Model files are automatically downloaded on first run and cached in platform-specific directories.
+- The binary version requires espeak-ng to be installed on your system.